 The sky is the limit—but here are some ideas for you!

 •Use these to model your own thinking about texts you share with the class…read aloud novels or picture books.
-Show how you track your thinking on the organizer AND how you take that information and turn it into a piece of writing.
+Show how you track your thinking on the graphic organizer AND how you take that information and turn it into a piece of writing.

 •Use this as “ready to go” work for book clubs where students can read, reflect, write, and then discuss!